What is Caller Abuse?

 Rather than yelling back at a customer, encourage your reps to try to understand where the customer is coming from.
 Being assertive, but understanding, may help the abusive customer feel like someone is actually listening and trying to help, which in turn may de-escalate the situation.

-*While no employee should have to sit back and take abuse from a customer, it’s important that they don’t lash out back against the customer.
+While no employee should have to sit back and take verbal abuse from a customer, it’s important that they don’t lash out back against the customer.
 Stay professional and make it clear to the customer that they need you to solve their problem, but you’re not going to help them if this behavior continues.

 Make sure you have clearly laid out policies and procedures for dealing with an abusive customer, so employees know at what point they should terminate or forward the call.

 Allow Reps to Use Their Best Judgement

 Give reps the okay to hang up.
 There is only so much they can do to try to calm someone down, and it’s not their job to sit on the line and be yelled at by a belligerent customer.